Patrick Newell (ice hockey)

-Patrick Newell (born January 18, 1996) is an American professional ice hockey player who is currently playing with Stjernen Hockey of the Norwegian Eliteserien.
+Patrick Newell (born January 18, 1996) is an American professional ice hockey player for the Greensboro Gargoyles of the ECHL.
 He played collegiate ice hockey for St. Cloud State University where he earned All-USCHO First Team, NCHC Forward of the Year, and CM/AHCA All-America honors.

 Early life

 Newell was born and raised in Thousand Oaks, California.
 He first began playing organized hockey with the West Valley Wolves when he was eight years old.
 His father John played hockey growing up, which inspired Newell to take up the sport himself.
 He originally tried out rollerblading at the Rollerdome before committing to hockey.

 Playing career

 Early career

 While playing with the L.A.
 Junior Kings, a AAA hockey team, Newell committed to play Division 1 hockey for St. Cloud State.
 As a student at Oak Park High School, Newell asked his parents permission to move to Alaska to play competitive major junior ice hockey.
 There, he joined the Fairbanks Ice Dogs of the North American Hockey League and was later traded to the Indiana Ice of the United States Hockey League.
 With the Ice, he recorded four goals and seven points in 12 playoffs games to help the team win the USHL Clark Cup championship.
 However, the Ice disbanded after the 2013-14 season and he joined the Penticton Vees of the British Columbia Hockey League.
 During his first season with the Vees, Newell helped the team win the BCHL playoffs and reach the RBC Cup semifinals, where he was awarded the Tubby Schmaltz Trophy.